One of the key ingredients to any

 - Initiating tasks and activities

-- Estimating time needed to complete a task or project
+needed to complete a task or project

 Accommodations, when properly matched to executive functioning deficits, are much more effective than using across the board accommodations.
 A mental health provider can screen (using several testing and screening tools) for specific executive functioning deficits and offer suggestions for accommodations that might be effective.
 You can also use the "trial and error" approach - using different accommodations and behavioral strategies to find out which work best for your child.